-The Georgia REALTORS® represents almost 37,000 real estate professionals in the state of Georgia.
+The Georgia REALTORS® represents more than 40,000 real estate professionals in the state of Georgia.
 Our Association and its members believe that REALTORS® have a role to play in every community faced with the challenges of growth and quality of life issues that are important to all Georgians.
 We believe that home ownership and commercial properties positively impact neighborhoods, communities, and the economic stability of our great state.
 The following policy statements have been approved by the Board of Directors of the Georgia Association of REALTORS® (GAR) to serve as official positions of GAR.

 WATER SUPPLY AND CONSERVATION